MicrosoftDocs/VBA-Docs/api/Visio.TargetPath.md

 # VisWebPageSettings.TargetPath Property (Visio Save As Web)

-Specifies the path where the Web page and its supporting files are placed.
+Specifies the path where the webpage and its supporting files are placed.
 Read/write.

 ## Syntax